Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3vGN4jCBhdY.md

 # [April 20th, 2021 Livestream](../2021-04-20.md)
 ## Q&A: Any timeframe for Update 5?
 https://www.youtube.com/watch?v=3vGN4jCBhdY
-This question was possibly duplicated with a more recent answer: [August 3rd, 2021 Livestream Q&A: Is there an estimated release date?](./yt-93grprYOrqg.md) [https://www.youtube.com/watch?v=93grprYOrqg](https://www.youtube.com/watch?v=93grprYOrqg)
+This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Will there be another game Update this month or next month?](./yt-RFBNUCRN7cE.md) [https://www.youtube.com/watch?v=RFBNUCRN7cE](https://www.youtube.com/watch?v=RFBNUCRN7cE)

 ### Topics